Let’s take a closer look at what BMX Frame Geometry is all about…

 Head Tube Angle

-The head tube angle is one of those things that we have seen change in what would seem only a small amount, but it has a much bigger effect on the way a BMX bike rides than you would imagine.
+The head tube angle is one of those things that we have seen change in what would seem only a small amount when it comes to BMX frame Geometry, but it has a much bigger effect on the way a BMX bike rides than you would imagine.
 Traditionally BMX frames are available with anywhere between a 74 to 76 degree head tube angle.
 With most frames falling in the 75-degree category.
 The angle of the head tube has changed with the trends from trails and ramp riding being the most popular to street taking over which utilizes more nose balance and a shorter distance between the wheels.

 Some of you might be wondering how something like 2-degrees of change can change so much.
 Well, below you can find a graphic we put together showing how the angle can change things.